Lab News

 Winter 2019

-Tapscott Lab at 15th Annual Friends of FSH Research Gala
+Tapscott Lab team portrait at the 15th Annual Friends of FSH Research Gala.

 In January, the Tapscott Lab attended the 15th Annual Friends of FSH Research Gala.